-A savory and flavorful lamb patty atop fluffy bulgur pilaf amped up with toasted pinions, and topped with a creamy yogurt sauce… Greek Lamb Patties with Yogurt Sauce & Bulgur Pilaf is perfect for a casual dinner party, and easy enough for a weeknight dinner!
+Savory and flavorful ground lamb patties atop fluffy bulgur pilaf amped up with toasted pinions, and topped with a creamy yogurt sauce… Ground Lamb Patties with Yogurt and Bulgur Pilaf is perfect for a casual dinner party, and easy enough for a weeknight dinner!

 Time is too slow for those who wait, too swift for those who fear, too long for those who grieve, too short for those who rejoice, but for those who love, time is eternity.